JoshCheek/hylite/Readme.md

 It has a simple binary-interface and Ruby interface that tries to find a syntax highlighting tool on your machine and then highlight your code using that tool.

+The intent:

+1. Allow a script to find and use an existing syntax highlighter without needing to add one as a dependency.
+2. All syntax highlighting that I've seen have stupidly difficult interfaces (often buggy, difficult to discover, the obvious use case requires non-obvious configuration which is difficult to discover and has mediocre defaults), the intent here is to improve discoverability, have it do the obvious thing by default, and choose reasonable defaults so that you rarely have to configure it.

 If you're not scripting, you'll want to use one of the libraries this tool wraps:

 * [Rouge](http://rouge.jneen.net)
 * [Coderay](http://coderay.rubychan.de)
 * [Pygments](http://pygments.org)

 Todo
 ----

+* Allow user to pass a filename as that's a pretty obvious way to use it, and that's probably a nicer interface for non-Ruby projects.
 * Possibly allow it to guess the default (eg Rouge will do this)
-* Possibly allow user to pass a filename as it's probably a nicer interface for non-Ruby

 Interface
 ---------